FactoryXCode/MfPack/MfPack/Samples/MfSimpleCastPlayer/README.md

 ## Media sources and routing

-The sample constructs the facade with:
+The sample constructs the `TMfCast` main interface with:

 ```pascal
 FCast := TMfCast.Create(True);